tinganho/balanced-storage/README.md

 }
 ```

-If you have two reference to two separate store you would not have balance, if you called the add method on one, and the delete method on the other.
+Notice, if you have two reference to two separate store, you would not have balance if you called the add method on one, and the delete method on the other.

 ## Multiple Referenced Objects

-Svereal stores can also add the same objects, as long as balance is made.
+Sveral stores can also add the same objects, as long as balance is made.

 ```c++
 Storage* storage1 = new Storage();